 While there appears to be common advice spread about on the internet to forego the rental car insurance on the grounds of relying on our normal auto insurance policy, we think this can be bad advice.

 First, whenever we file a claim through our normal auto insurance company, we can expect our premiums to rise.

 Heck, we’ve seen our auto insurance premiums rise 20% (nearly $200 from one six-month term to another) just because the amount of miles driven on our own personal vehicle jumped when we took it on a road trip instead of renting a vehicle on that trip.

-So I can easily imagine how an auto insurance company can penalize us for making them pay out thousands of dollars over a more major car wreck or even a few hundred dollars on damage to a rental car.
+So I can easily imagine how an auto insurance company can penalize us for making them pay out thousands of dollars over a more over a major car wreck or even a few hundred dollars on damage to a rental car.

 Anyways, over the years that we’ve paid the increased auto insurance premiums for that one road-trip using our own car, that more than made up for the cost of a single car rental expense.
 Needless to say, this was an expensive lesson learned that we still pay to this day.

 In fact, the premiums continue to rise for reasons that are unknown to us, and it seriously makes us want to consider switching the auto insurance company.
 That said, we would never really know how good a company is until we file a claim with them so it’s hard to evaluate if the lower premiums and higher deductibles would be justified.

 It’s for this reason that we’d want to steer clear from using our primary auto insurance whenever we can, and we’d also want to avoid taking our personal vehicle on road trips.

 So why even have primary auto insurance to begin with?
 Well, besides being mandatory in the state of California, they’re still there to protect us if there’s a larger auto accident.
 Under such circumstances, the overall costs would exceed the $750 deductible and could bankrupt us after the whole ordeal has passed had we not been covered.